clindocu/sasxpt-r/README.md

 Conclusion
 ----------

 This SAS program allows a quick transformation of many *SAS .xpt files* to *R data frames*.
-To implement the program only a few parameters - namely the library where the xpt files are stored and the location of the user-defined SAS formats - have to be entered and in two steps *R data frames* were generated automatically with variable *factors*, *levels*, *labels* and *R date/times*.
+To implement the program only a few parameters - namely the directory where the xpt files are stored and the location of the user-defined SAS formats - have to be entered and in two steps *R data frames* were generated automatically with variable *factors*, *levels*, *labels* and *R date/times*.
 The program provides also a *Data Definition Table* to see the variable properties and the decodes of the formats.
 Finally, a 2nd SAS program can be run to check if there are values in the database w/o corresponding value labels/format definitions (and vice versa).

 Beside the **R base** functions only the functions **foreign::read.xport**, **Hmisc::label** and **chron::times** will be used for generating *R data frames*.